 The town center is lined with dozens of unique shops that will delight the hearts of shoppers old and young.
-We have glass blowers, stores offering hand-made jewelry, local art, unique bird houses and of course, antique stores to boot.
+We have stores offering handmade jewelry, local art, unique bird houses and of course, antique stores to boot.
 From clothing boutiques to light bulbs filled with rain water, if you’re looking for interior decorations, gift ideas, or just something to remember your trip by, there is so much to explore in Rockaway Beach.

 Of course, scattered among the the shops are cafes and restaurants if you need a pick-me-up cup of coffee, a family-friendly lunch or need to test out an Oregon Coast brew or a glass of wine.

 Ever wondered how police officers collect evidence and solve crimes?
 Or what it would be like to wear a bullet-proof vest?
 At the International Police Museum you will learn everything you ever wanted to know about police protocols and can even try on their equipment.